Are you an adviser? Go to Unbiased Pro

 Borrowers defaulting is one of the biggest risks with P2P lending, but thankfully, reputable companies plan for this outcome.

-You’re able to see this rating or risk category when investing so that you can make an informed choice based on your risk tolerance.
+You’re able to see this rating or risk category when investing so you can make an informed choice based on your risk tolerance.

 Generally speaking, the higher the interest rate offered, the greater the financial risk.